How To Change PHP Time Limit WordPress? Here Are 4 Easy Ways

 TL;DR: Adjusting the PHP time limit in WordPress can prevent frustrating timeout errors during heavy load tasks.
 You can modify this limit through your hosting provider, or by editing files like wp-config.php, .htaccess, or php.ini.
-Always back up your site using a robust plugin like BlogVault before making changes to ensure safety.
+Always backup your site using a robust plugin like BlogVault before making changes to ensure safety.

 Understanding the PHP time limit in WordPress